 Public debts at all-time high

-• The share of concessional loans offered by multilateral and bilateral creditors to LMICs has been declining.
-In 2012, concessional loans already made up less than 40% of public debts from official creditors, and this has steadily declines to only 27% as of 2022.
-Concessional loans are considered less burdensome because of lower interest rates, longer maturity periods (or payment period) and other “friendlier” terms.
-However, they are still loans that add to the debt stock of already debt-strapped countries.
+- The share of concessional loans offered by multilateral and bilateral creditors to LMICs have been declining.
+Concessional loans carry with it more favorable terms to borrowers such as lower interest rates and longer maturity period (or payment period).
+In 2012, concessional loans already make up less than 40% of public debts from official creditors, and this has steadily declines to only 27% as of 2022.

-• The Global South is trapped in a perpetual state of indebtedness.
+- The Global South is trapped in a perpetual state of indebtedness.
 Total public debts keep rising despite ever increasing principal amortization (or “repayments”) on public debts.
-This is because new loans are acquired every year, the amounts of which are more than the principal amortizations being paid.
+This is because new loans are acquired every year, the amount of which are more than the principal amortizations being paid.
 In 2022, $301 billion in principal amortization but at the same time borrowed over $337 new loans.

 Burden of debt

-• The policies and lending practices of the IMF and the WB consistently prioritize the interests of creditors and profit-driven private and commercial entities, while stripping countries of adequate sources of financing for public investments in social services and in sustainable development.
+- The policies and lending practices of the IMF and the WB have consistently prioritized the interests of creditors and profit-driven institutions, while stripping adequate and sustainable alternative sources of financing for public investments in the rights and welfare of people and the planet.

-• A report across 139 WB-borrowing countries by Debt Service Watch shows that on average, debt service eats up 35% of budget revenue.
-This rises even more significantly among LICs and LMICs to 57.5% and 44.5%, respectively.
-Countries in both income groups also spend more on debt service, by 65% more for LICs and 14% more for LMICs, than the combined budgetary spending for education, health, and social protection.
+- Debt Service Watch has elucidated the gravity of the debt burden faced by the South today: on average, debt service eats up 35% of budget revenue across 139 WB-borrowing countries, rising significantly among low- and lower-middle-income countries (LIC and LMIC) to 57.5% and 44.5%, respectively.
+Countries in both income groups also spend more on debt service, by 65% and 14% more for LIC and LMIC respectively, than the combined budgetary spending for education, health, and social protection.

-• Moreover, loans conditionalities such as austerity measures, privatization of public assets, and deregulation of markets have resulted in deepening poverty and inequalities, as well as increased the pressure environmental extraction and degradation.
-A chart from the End Austerity report (see figure at right) shows that austerity measures are more prevalent in the Global South.
-This is certainly driven in part by loan conditionalities imposed by creditors and/or the sheer lack of financial resources left to the government after debt service payment.
+- Aside from prioritizing debt service, austerity measures, privatization of public assets, and deregulation of markets implemented under the guise of promoting economic growth and development, have resulted in widespread social upheaval, increased poverty, and environmental degradation.
+A chart from the End Austerity report shows that austerity measures are more prevalent in the Global South.
+This is certainly driven in part by loan conditionality imposed by creditors and/or the sheer lack of resources left to the government after debt service payment.

-• The failure of these institutions to provide effective pathways out of the perpetual debt crisis has been one of the major impediments to fulfilling the 2030 deadline of the Sustainable Development Agenda.
-UN ESCAP pointed out that based on “its [Asia’s] current trajectory, the region will not meet any of the 17 SDGs by the agreed deadline.
+- The failure of these institutions to provide effective pathways out of the perpetual debt crisis remains one of the major stumbling blocks to achieving the 2023 Agenda.
+Across Asia, UN ESCAP has already pointed out that on “its current trajectory, the region will not meet any of the 17 SDGs by the agreed deadline.
 Current estimates show these will not be reached before 2062, at least 32 years behind schedule.”
 It has further pointed out that “climate action (Goal 13) as an immediate priority remains imperative, notably due to its ongoing regression.”

 Illegitimate debts: harmful to people, communities and the plant